kyma-project/website/content/blog-posts/2020-09-24-release-notes-1.16/index.md

 - [Website](#website) - New Getting Started guides
 - [CLI](#cli) - New commands for upgrade and creating a system
 - [Monitoring](#monitoring) - AuthProxy support for Grafana, removed dashboards for CoreDNS/KubeDNS and Kube-Proxy
-- [Tracing](#tracing) - Disabling sending traces, improved integration of Loki to Grafana
+- [Tracing](#tracing) - Option to disable sending traces, improved integration of Loki to Grafana
 - [Kiali](#kiali) - General update and Jaeger integration
 - [Installation](#installation) - Istio upgrade to 1.5.10